 - Tumor cells sometimes enter the bloodstream and spread to distant organs.
 There, they can grow as similar but separate tumors.
 This process is called metastasis.

-- Metastatic cancers are more difficult to cure than benign tumors, but still have very high cure rates.
+- Metastatic cancers arising in the testes are more difficult to cure than benign tumors, but still have very high cure rates.